-The highest academic award that a University can bestow on a faculty member is that of an "Endowed Chair".
-Being endowed means that it will not only honor the chair-holder of the title, but it will provide an enduring tribute to the benefactor.
+The highest academic award that a university can bestow on a faculty member is that of an endowed chair.
+When a professor is named an endowed chair it means their salary is permanantly paid for by the endowment, no longer coming out of CBU's yearly operating budget.
+Being endowed not only honors the chairholder of the title but it will provide an enduring tribute to the benefactor.

-- The impact of a world-class professor cannot be truly measured, but to be able to “rub elbows” and learn with top scholars is how a gift can not only last forever, but expand in breadth with each class of students.
+- The impact of a world-class professor cannot be truly measured but to be able to “rub elbows” and learn with top scholars is how a gift can last forever and expand in breadth with each class of students.

 A named endowed chair may be one of the best investments a person can make if they believe in the mission of CBU and the power of education.
 For more information on the level of investment needed to endow a chair position please contact the Office of University Advancement.